AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 Active-Standby Edge
 -------------------

 Active-Standby mode provides the flexibility on Aviatrix Transit Gateways and Aviatrix BGP Spoke Gateways to connect to on-prem with only one active peering and one backup/standby peering.
-For more information about active-standby mode, see See `Active-Standby <http://docs.aviatrix.com/HowTos/transit_advanced.html#active-standby>`_.

 |edge-active-standby|

 ..
 Important::
-    *  The Active-Standby Preemptive setting is per site or location and is decided when you create the first Edge Gateway for that Site ID.
+    *  The Active-Standby Preemptive setting is per site or location and is decided when you create the first Edge Gateway for that site.
 You cannot choose a different setting when you add more Edge Gateways to that site.
+For more information about preemptive and non-preemptive active-standby modes, see See `Active-Standby <http://docs.aviatrix.com/HowTos/transit_advanced.html#active-standby>`_.
     *  Active-Standby Mode only supports ActiveMesh 2.0.

 Transitive Routing